Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Introduction

-A lot of research on the problem of learning with missing/absent features has been conducted over the past few decades, mostly focussing on imputation methods.
+A lot of research on the problem of learning with missing or absent features has been conducted over the past few decades, mostly focussing on imputation methods.
 Several works such as \cite{little1987statistical} and \cite{schafer1997analysis} provide elaborate theories and analyses of missing data.
 Common imputation methods \cite{donders2006review} involve filling the missing features of data instances with zeros (Zero Imputation (ZI)), or the means of the corresponding features over the entire dataset (Mean Imputation (MI)).
 Class Mean Imputation or Concept Mean Imputation (CMI) is a slight modification of MI that involves filling the missing features with the average of all observations having the same label as the instance being filled.
-Yet another common imputation method is k-Nearest Neighbour Imputation (kNNI) \cite{dixon1979pattern}, where the missing features of a data instance are filled in by the means of corresponding features over its k-Nearest Neighbours (kNN), on the observed subspace.
-Grzymala-Busse \& Hu \cite{grzymala2001comparison} suggested different approaches for filling in the missing feature values, viz selecting the most common feature value, selecting the most common value of the feature within the same class or concept, C4.5 based imputation, assigning all possible values of the feature, assigning all possible values of the feature restricted to the given concept or class, marginalization, treating missing attribute values as special values, event-covering method, etc.
+Yet another common imputation method is k-Nearest Neighbor Imputation (kNNI) \cite{dixon1979pattern}, where the missing features of a data instance are filled in by the means of corresponding features over its k-Nearest Neighbors (kNN), on the observed subspace.
+Grzymala-Busse \& Hu \citeyear{grzymala2001comparison} suggested various novel imputation schemes such as treating missing attribute values as special values.
+Rubin \citeyear{rubin1987multiple} proposed a technique called Multiple Imputation (MtI) to model the uncertainty inherent in imputation.
+In MtI, the missing values are imputed by a typically small (e.g. 5-10) number of simulated versions, depending on the percentage of missing data \cite{chen2013nomore,horton2001multiple}.
+Some more sophisticated imputation techniques have been developed, especially by the bioinformatics community, to impute the missing values by exploiting the correlations between data.
+A prominent examples is the Singular Value Decomposition based Imputation (SVDI) technique \cite{troyanskaya2001missing} which performs regression based estimation of the missing values using the k most significant eigenvectors of the dataset.
+Other examples inlcude Least Squares Imputation (LSI) \cite{bo2004lsimpute}, Non-Negative LSI (NNLSI) and Collateral Missing Value Estimation (CMVE) \cite{sehgal2005collateral}.
+Model-based methods are related to yet distinct from imputation techniques.
+These methods attempt to model the distributions for the missing values instead of filling them in \cite{dempster1983incomplete,ahmad1993some,wang2002empirical1,wang2002empirical2}.